Adamzek/i-Aswaq/README.md

 The reason we proposed i-Aswaq, a centralized IIUM student-only marketplace is because it helps stream line transactions, build trust and promote sustainable reusability of items (e.g., used books, clothes, electronics, etc.) within the IIUM community.

 ## c.
 Purpose or Objective - Adam Zahari 2314361
+The main objective of i-Aswaq is to provide a secure and easy-to-use digital marketplace for IIUM students to buy and sell items conveniently on campus.

 ## d.
 Target Users - Adam Zahari 2314361
+The target users are IIUM Gombak Campus students who want a convenient way to buy and sell items within the university environment.

 ## e.
 Preferred Platform - Adam Zahari 2314361
+The preferred platform for development is Android.

 ## f.
 Features and Functionalities - Syamin 2219501 & Sholihin 2210097

 ### 1. Search and Filters